likhit99/teched2025-AD168/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Purchase Order Approval - Process Variants

-In this exercise, we will create...
+In this exercise, we will learn how to create different Process Variants for the Purchase Order Approval Process..

 ## Exercise 1.1 Sub Exercise 1 Description